See Change are delighted to be attending the National Ploughing Championships in Tullamore, Co. Offaly from September 20th – 22nd.

-See Change in partnership with the Irish Farmers Association, Macra na Feirme, the Irish Cattle and Sheep Farmers Association, the Irish Creamery Milk Suppliers Association, the Irish Countrywomens’ Association and Teagasc will be distributing free wallet-sized “Talking Cards” to the 200,000 Ploughing attendees that feature straight-talking advice aimed at taking the fear out of talking about mental health and encouraging open discussion.
+See Change in partnership with the Irish Farmers Association, Macra na Feirme, the Irish Cattle and Sheep Association, the Irish Creamery Milk Suppliers Association, the Irish Countrywomens’ Association and Teagasc, will distribute thousands of free wallet-sized “Talking Cards” to the attendees.
+The cards feature straight-talking advice aimed at taking the fear out of talking about mental health and encouraging open discussion

 Print your own Talking Cards to cut out and hand out among your friends family and local community.

-- Find us at the National Ploughing Championships, 23rd-25th September, Ratheniska, Co.
-Laois.
-Stand No. 301 Row 21 Block 2 (Health and Safety Authority tent.)
+Find us at the National Ploughing Championships, 20th-22nd September, Tullamore, Co.
+Offaly Stand No. 247 Row 10 Block 2 (Health and Safety Authority tent.)